-In the beginning of orthodontics, being a new specialty, there was little understanding of when patients should get treatment.
-Most times the answer was “just wait until all the permanent teeth to come in.”
+At the beginning of orthodontics, being a new specialty, there was little understanding of when patients should get treatment.
+Most times the answer was “Just wait until all the permanent teeth come in.”
 But over time it became apparent that this was not always the best way to treat each case.

 As we discussed in the last post, the AAO recommends that your child see an orthodontist at age 7.
 The bigger question is why?